greearb/lanforge-scripts/README.md

 **This repository contains a collection of scripts and Python and Perl-based scripting libraries designed to automate LANforge systems.**

+Please contact [`support@candelatech.com`](mailto:support@candelatech.com) if you have any questions or encounter issues.

 ## Overview
 These scripts span a variety of use cases, including automating Chamber View tests, configuring LANforge ports and traffic pairs, and much more.

 **No additional setup is required to run these scripts on a system with LANforge pre-installed**.
 On your LANforge system, you can find this repository in the `/home/lanforge/scripts/` directory. (e.g. CT523c, CT521b).
 The contents of the directory match the version of LANforge installed on your system (see the [tagged releases](https://github.com/greearb/lanforge-scripts/tags) to clone specific version.)

-To setup and use these scripts on a non-LANforge system or to use a specific version (e.g. specific LANforge release), please follow the instructions outlined in the [LANforge Python Scripts README](./py-scripts/README.md).
+To setup and use these scripts on a system without LANforge pre-installed or to use a specific version (e.g. specific LANforge release), please follow the instructions outlined in the [LANforge Python Scripts README](./py-scripts/README.md).

 For more advanced users wanting to develop their own automation, we offer the following:
 - Auto-generated Python library in [`lanforge_client/`](./lanforge_client/)